takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

     - **Key Takeaways & Learnings**: To grasp the project's core principles, such as its cost-free architecture.
     - **Long-Term Vision**: To understand the project's future goals and advanced architecture.

-3.  **Understanding the Architecture**: The agent analyzes the architecture diagrams and descriptions to build a mental model of how the components (Streamlit app, MPC server, Ollama, external APIs) interact.
+3.  **Understanding the Architecture**: The agent analyzes the architecture diagrams and descriptions to build a mental model of how the components (Streamlit app, MCP server, Ollama, external APIs) interact.

 4.  **Generating Code and Answering Questions**: Based on this deep understanding, the agent can:
     - **Answer questions** about the project's features, setup, and architecture.